jiayue92-2/IOTdocs_en/source/hardware_design.rst

 1. Test Overview
 ----------------

 ASR6601 is a general Sub-GHz SoC chip, with integrated Sub-1G RF transceiver and 32-bit RISC MCU.
 This transceiver is compatible with LoRaWAN® networks with the support for LoRa modulation for LPWAN use cases and (G)FSK modulation for legacy use cases.
-The MCU uses ARM Cortex M4, with 48 MHz operation frequency, supports 3 x I2C, 1 x I2S, 4 x UART, 1 x LPUART, 1 x SWD, 3 x SPI, 1 x 12-bit SAR ADC, 1 x 12-bit DAC, etc.
+The MCU uses ARM STAR, with 48 MHz operation frequency, supports 3 x I2C, 1 x I2S, 4 x UART, 1 x LPUART, 1 x SWD, 3 x SPI, 1 x 12-bit SAR ADC, 1 x 12-bit DAC, etc.

 Continuous frequency coverage from 150 MHz to 960 MHz allows the support of all major sub-GHz ISM bands around the world.
 ASR6601 is capable of delivering up to +22 dBm with high-efficiency PA.
 High sensitivity to -148 dBm is achieved with just 4.6 mA active receive current consumption.
 The ultra-low deep sleep current of less than 1.6uA greatly extends the battery life.
 ASR6601 uses QFN48 (6x6mm) and QFN68 (8x8mm) packages.
 AS such, ASR6601 is suitable for ultra-distance communication, ultra-low power consumption and cost-effective LPWAN applications.